grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Down."
 She gave the one-word order as she pushed the button on the wall that activated the dive alarm.

 "Give me full speed forward."
 Said Hemi as he put one large hand on each of the shoulders of the two men who sat at the controls of the sub and gave them orders to dive the boat.
 One of these men was a stick-figure of a man who went by moniker Bastian.
-The other, Gregory had a meaty square forehead that echoed his meaty square body.
+The other, Gregory, had a meaty square forehead that echoed his meaty square body.
 Of the two of them, only Gregory looked like he belonged on a submarine.

 Diving the sub required delicacy under the calmest circumstances.
 Now Hemi and the two men at the controls carefully timed their movements, their eyes scanning continually over the wall of dials and gauges in front of them, reflected in the red glow of the night lighting.
 Gregory and Bastian made adjustments according to Hemi's instructions by opening and closing various of the dozens of valves in front of them, or flipping on or off switches.
-The submarine let out a long exhale of breath, the air that had held it aloft being pressed out by an onrush of water into the flooding tanks.
+The submarine let out a long exhale of breath, the air that had held it aloft being pressed out by an onrush of water from below into the flooding tanks.

 "Flood the express dive tank."
 Ordered Hemi.
 Bastian reached up and opened a valve and water thrust through thick pipes deep into the deepest parts of the bow of the boat.
 The bow pitched steeply downwards and Captain Percy reached to grab old leather loops that hung overhead.
 She angled her feet against the incline and watched the depth gauge.